 - Competitive Disadvantage: Non-compliant manufacturers may find themselves less competitive in the market, particularly for domestic-based infrastructure projects.

-- Inaccurate Self-Certifications: There is a risk that supply chain partners may provide false or inaccurate information on self-certifications, leading to potential non-compliance.
+- Inaccurate Self-certifications: There is a risk that supply chain partners may provide false or inaccurate information on self-certifications, leading to potential non-compliance.

 - Interpretation of Domestic Content Requirements: The requirements for domestic content are subject to interpretation, making it challenging to determine the origin of materials and products.
 This ambiguity can put manufacturers at risk of non-compliance.

-- Consequences of Non-Compliance: Failure to comply with BABA can result in severe penalties, suspension, debarment, violations of the False Claims Act and potential criminal prosecution.
+- Consequences of Non-compliance: Failure to comply with BABA can result in severe penalties, suspension, debarment, violations of the False Claims Act and potential criminal prosecution.

 These challenges highlight the importance of thorough understanding and diligent adherence to BABA requirements to mitigate risks and ensure compliance.